 Winston Churchill said of the Balkans, once the world’s tinderbox: They “produce more history than they can consume.”
 Production of event, of history, is one thing; consuming it — making sense of it — is the tricky part.
 Which of late has gotten even trickier, thanks to — beware single-factor thinking — Donald Trump, who is a tinderbox of his own nefarious kind.

 It is fair to say — trying to be fair and balanced, though the man doesn’t do either himself — Donald Trump is the single factor behind America’s authoritarian drift (it still stuns me to write that: authoritarian drift?).
 And while he is not responsible for the pandemic, he is responsible for a colossally incompetent response to it, causing, it is also fair to say, unnecessary death and ruination.
-As for the mattering of Black lives and women’s lives, Trump’s explicit racism and sexism gives voice to powerful reactionary forces once underground in American life and thrusts them center-stage.
+As for the mattering of Black lives and women’s lives, Trump’s explicit racism and sexism give voice to powerful reactionary forces once underground in American life and thrusts them center-stage.

 And speaking of stages: How about that first “presidential” debate?
 Trump bullying, interrupting, acting out like a two-year-old (which is an insult to two-year-olds).
 I could not watch it, I could only listen, working crossword puzzles to kill time (though, as writer Raymond Chandler joked, “Time died hard”).
 To prevent tonight’s debate from descending again to verbal bumper-cars, microphones can be muted — which speaks volumes about the abject state of our Trump-devolved politics.